karjok/IMGBB/README.md

 	print(result.url)
 	time.sleep(10)
 ```
-Printing each result URL for uploaded image
+And the code above will display the url of each photo uploaded to imgbb